 Gill v.
 U.S. Department of Justice (direct) – On July 10, 2014, the California ACLU affiliates, along with Bingham McCutchen LLP and Asian Americans Advancing Justice – Asian Law Caucus, filed a complaint for declaratory and injunctive relief in federal court alleging that the federal government’s “suspicious activity reporting” program targets constitutionally protected conduct and encourages racial and religious profiling.
 Plaintiffs are five United States citizens – two photographers, one white man who is a devout Muslim, and two men of Middle Eastern and South Asian descent.
 Each plaintiff engaged in innocuous and lawful activity, some of which was protected by the First Amendment, yet all were reported as having engaged in “suspicious activities.”
 As a consequence, reports about them were entered into counterterrorism databases, and they were subjected to unwelcome and unwarranted law enforcement scrutiny and interrogation.
-After denying the government’s motion to dismiss the case and ordering production of relevant documents, the court heard argument on the government’s motion for summary judgment December 8, 2016.
+After denying the government’s motion to dismiss the case and ordering production of relevant documents, the court granted the government’s motion for summary judgment, effective March 29, 2017.
+We filed a notice of appeal on May 28.
+Our opening brief is due November 3.